|

 named as Nellie, Albert, Charlie, and Ethel, all born in

 Dover.
-In 1881 they were living at 1 Union Row,
+In 1881 they had been living at 1 Union Row,

 with their young family of three sons, George, 3,